selirah/deel-autcomplete-component/questions.md

 ## Answer

-Rendering HTML string that is received from a server can potentially lead to security vulnerabilities such as cross-site scripting (XSS) attcks and therefore needs to be done with caution.
+Rendering HTML string that is received from a server can potentially lead to security vulnerabilities such as cross-site scripting (XSS) attacks and therefore needs to be done with caution.
 This can be achieved by:

 - Making sure the HTML content comes from a trusted source and therefore safe.
 - Use the `dangerouslySetInnerHTML` prop to render the HTML string.